-STAKEHOL DER FEEDBACK STAKEHOLDER and COMMENT DESIGN RESPONSE and COMMENT Tasmania Fire Service (TFS) TFS have no significant concerns with respect to the concept foreshore track.
+STAKEHOLDER FEEDBACK STAKEHOLDER and COMMENT DESIGN RESPONSE and COMMENT Tasmania Fire Service (TFS) TFS have no significant concerns with respect to the concept foreshore track.
 I note it does not appear likely to have any material impact on our ability to access properties or firefighting resource in the area.
 No further comment or design response other than the expected vegetation management that would be associated with track maintenance may further reduce bushfire hazards.
 Inland Fisheries Services Thanks for contacting the Inland Fisheries Service in respect of the proposal to extend the walking tracks in Old Beach.
+The comments are noted and can be included in the design response to provide signage and further consultation will be undertaken with IFS to refine design drawings.

 The IFS, through our Anglers Access programme have already identified a number of access points to the River Derwent for anglers in the Old Beach area including existing walking tracks.
 I have attached a copy of the River Derwent Anglers Access brochure.

 The project outline, if implemented, will enhance access to the river for angling and any new access points will be added to the IFS map.

 We suggest that the angling symbol be included in any new signage for the walking track as a permissible activity.

-In respect of the alternate creek crossing we support the safest and most cost The comments are noted and can be included in the design response to provide signage and further consultation will be undertaken with IFS to refine design drawings. effective option as close as practical to the River Derwent.
+In respect of the alternate creek crossing we support the safest and most cost effective option as close as practical to the River Derwent.

 I would be happy to discuss any aspect of this very worthwhile project.

-Aboriginal Heritage Tasmania That the assessment process under the Aboriginal Heritage Act 1976 is required and that further consultation is required once a design is finalised.
-The comments are noted and the assessment report by CHMA provides a series of recommendations to avoid or manage Aboriginal Heritage sites such as middens.
-Further consultation will be undertaken should
+Aboriginal Heritage Tasmania

+That the assessment process under the Aboriginal Heritage Act 1976 is required and that further consultation is required once a design is finalised.